douglassferreira/Analise-de-Vaz-es-Q90-e-Q95/README.md

 ## 2. Methodology
 The flow data acquisition from station 58874000 in São Fidélis - RJ was carried out through the [ANA](https://www.snirh.gov.br/hidroweb-mobile/mapa) website, where the data was downloaded in **csv** format.
 After processing and cleaning the data, a dataframe was exported, also in csv format, for its subsequent analysis.
 Having completed this step, the flow data was then analyzed using the Q90 and Q95 reference flows.

-As vazões de referências Q90 e Q95 são valores referentes aos percentis 90 e 95, respectivamente.
-Logo, esses fornecem informações a respeito das vazões presentes em um rio em 90% do tempo (Q90) e 95% do tempo (Q95).
-Tais informações são imprescindíveis para tomadas de decisões referentes ao uso da água de um rio ou outro recurso hídrico.
+The reference flows Q90 and Q95 correspond to the 90th and 95th percentiles, respectively.
+Therefore, these provide information about the flows present in a river 90% of the time (Q90) and 95% of the time (Q95).
+Such information is essential for decision-making regarding the use of water from a river or another water resource.

-O objeto da análise é o Rio Dois Rios, situado no município de São Fidélis, RJ.
-Ele é originado pela confluência de dois rios significativos para as regiões norte e noroeste fluminense: o Rio Negro e o Rio Grande.
-A imagem a seguir ilustra o Rio Dois Rios, seus afluentes, a localização do município de São Fidélis e a estação fluviométrica selecionada.
+The object of analysis is the Dois Rios River, located in the municipality of São Fidélis, RJ.
+It is formed by the confluence of two significant rivers for the northern and northwestern regions of the state of Rio de Janeiro: the Rio Negro and the Rio Grande.
+The following image illustrates the Dois Rios River, its tributaries, the location of the São Fidélis municipality, and the selected river gauge station.

 ![](https://github.com/douglassferreira/Analise-de-Vaz-es-Q90-e-Q95/blob/main/img/Bacia%20Dois%20Rios.png)